philomusica/philomusica-website/content/photos/_index.md

 photos: true
 sections:
   - images:
+      - source: "/img/choir_and_audience_pershore_2024"
+        description: "Choir and audience in Pershore Abbey, October 2024"
+        caption: "Philo in Pershore Abbey, 2024.
+Photo courtesy of Mike Glyde"
       - source: "/img/linda_and_choir_pershore_abbey_2024_5.jpeg"
         description: "Linda and the choir performing in Pershore Abbey 2024"
         caption: "Linda and the choir in Pershore Abbey, 2024.
 Photo courtesy of Mike Glyde"